Taking the best online TEFL course: What You Need To Know

 Classroom components do not equal assessed teaching practice

-While we are talking about onsite aspects of TEFL courses, they are some online courses that advertise ‘a 20-hour classroom component’ because “this is what schools are looking for”.
+While we are talking about types of online TEFL courses, they are some online courses that advertise ‘a 20-hour classroom component’ because “this is what schools are looking for”.
 Doing 20 hours of your input in a classroom doesn’t really make a difference for schools.
 If a school wants a classroom component, they want assessed teaching practice of real students.
 This doesn’t include teaching your peers on the course over a weekend.

 A cheap online TEFL course might not make you an effective teacher